 A “green” product’s track record is equally important.
 Our blogs will include comparisons of the different brands on performance and other environmental points such as whether they contain urea formaldehyde.

-On Natural Interiors® TV, you will meet a lot of retailers who have invested their time in understanding “green” products so that they can do a good job for you.
+In our articles, you also will meet a lot of our experts, who have invested their time in understanding “green” products so that they can do a good job for you.
 They understand that some of us want products that meet the most stringent standards, while the comfort level provided by less-stringent testing will be adequate for others.

 The key is knowing the difference.
 It’s natural.
 It’s not confusing.
 Some would just call it common sense.